remarcmij/arab-api/src/auth/README.md

 ### 1.1 Use Case

-A registered user want to sign in to the system but has forgotten his password.
+A registered user wants to sign in to the system but has forgotten his password.
 There is no token in `localStorage`.

 ### 1.2 Process